kubernetes/website/content/en/blog/_posts/2019-12-21-Kubernetes-on-MIPS.md

 Some images are not in `kubernetes/test/images`, such as `gcr.io/google-samples/gb-frontend:v6`.
 There is no clear documentation explaining where these images are locaated, though we found the source code in repository [github.com/GoogleCloudPlatform/kubernetes-engine-samples](github.com/GoogleCloudPlatform/kubernetes-engine-samples).
 We soon ran into new problems: to build these google sample images, we have to build the base image it uses, even the base image of the base images, such as `php:5-apache`, `redis`, and `perl`.

 After a long process of building an image, we finished with about four dozen images, including the images used by the test pod, and the base images.
-Then the last step before we run the tests is to place all those images into every node in cluster and make sure the Pod image pull policy is `imagePullPolicy: ifNotPresent`.
+The last step before we run the tests is to place all those images into every node in the cluster and make sure the Pod image pull policy is `imagePullPolicy: ifNotPresent`.

 Here are some of the images we built：